· Compliance · 11 min read

 Conclusion

-The 90-day rule is a paper-cut violation that produces six-figure headaches.
+A 90-day rule violation can look small on paper and still create serious enforcement exposure.
 A single undated or overdue drum is all an inspector needs to open a full facility audit.
-But this is also one of the most preventable violation categories: it requires accurate day-zero labeling, consistent weekly inspections, and proactive pickup scheduling — not sophisticated chemistry or expensive equipment.
+It is also one of the most preventable violation categories because compliance depends on accurate day-zero labeling, consistent weekly inspections, and proactive pickup scheduling.

 The facilities that have never had a 90-day violation are not the ones with the most advanced waste programs.
 They are the ones with the most consistent systems.